pnagasam/dsc180a_capstone_project/README.md

 # dsc180a_capstone_project

-run run.py to:
+run `python3 run.py --test` to test the model on predicting the wealth in urban Angola.
-    train a RandomForestClassifier on data in country specified in --train-country argument predict the same classifier on data in country specified in --predict-country argument
+It will return the model's Mean Square Error or MSE.